-The purpose of the policy is to protect the environment and the reliability of downstream water supply by managing floodplain harvesting.
+The purpose of the policy is to protect the environment and the reliability of downstream water supply by managing the diversion of water for consumptive use through floodplain harvesting.
 These diversions will be managed to be within authorised long-term average annual extraction limits (LTAAELs).
-This LTAAEL will be henceforth referred to as the 'Plan limit'.
+This LTAAEL will be henceforth referred to as the 'plan limit'.

-The policy ensures compliance with the NSW Water Management Act 2000 which requires all diversions to be taken under an appropriate water access licence, a basic landholder right or a licence exemption.
+The policy ensures compliance with the 2000 NSW Water Management Act which requires all diversions to be taken under an appropriate water access licence, a basic landholder right or a licence exemption.
 The policy also meets the objectives of the National Water Initiative by bringing these diversions into the water access entitlement framework.